 - A good Horse fence should be durable enough to withstand the ongoing wear and tear and daily horse life.
 Kicks, spooks, rubbing, leaning, pushing and so on.

 - Fencing should be long-lasting to avoid being broken down by the elements.

 - Sharp corners or barbed wire must not be present in the horse fence.

-One of the most common errors made by inexperienced horsekeepers is to utilise a paddock’s current fencing because “it looks great” or ‘“she’ll be right” i can’t afford a new fence just at the moment.
+One of the most common errors made by inexperienced horsekeepers is to utilise a paddock’s current fencing because “it looks great” or ‘“she’ll be right” I can’t afford a new fence just at the moment.
 This can often turn out to be the most expensive decision in owning a horse due to severe injuries or worse still fatalities.
-Every experienced horse owner can speak about when not if their horses have being injured by substandard fencing.
+Every experienced horse owner can speak about when not if their horses have been injured by substandard fencing.

 Paddock Sizing Guidelines To Remember

 The size of your paddock matters a lot.
 Overcrowding may lead to competition for both space and resources; thus, if a paddock isn’t big enough for the horse or horses within, the danger of injury increases.
 In general, a horse’s minimum area allotment in m2 is 2 to 2.5 times the horse’s height at the withers square.
 Please keep in mind that these parameters are only a starting point; if your land allows, your horse may demand additional room.
 There should be plenty of area for the horses to canter at their leisure.